When Customer Disputes Turn Public

 I hadn’t thought “picket interrupter” was in my job description but I guess it was listed under “other duties as assigned.”

 Over my thirty (30) years, we had picketers more than once.
-More on that later in the article.

 How you talk to customers, or a not-customer, in this case, and employees is fundamentally important.
 We are required to solve problems, all kinds of them.
 In my experience, you will have the best result when you are speaking clearly, calmly, and without tone in your voice.

-It’s the tone which can be your greatest asset or your biggest liability.
-Tone doesn’t help.
+We are in a people business.
+Odd things happen.
 Be nimble on your feet and be prepared to deal with the unusual.
 The unusual happens, I promise.